vinckr/site/content/blog/movies.md

 title: Movies
 ---

-## Watch list

-This evergrowing list helps keep track of movies or shows I want to watch.
-See below for ratings of movies I watch.

 ## Reviews

 I review and rate movies I watch.
 Don't take it serious - it's highly subjective and more intended as a list of personal recommendations than as serious critique.